adamalbsoul/adamalbsoul.github.io/_portfolio/1-monumental.md

 ---
 title: "Monumental"
-excerpt: "Mobile design concepts for a mobile Augmented Reality game."
+excerpt: "Monumental turns a mural walk into a fun and informative and immersive experience."
 tags:
   - design
 header: